pavansrinivasmamidala/blinking_keyboard/README.md

 ```bash
 ./blink.sh
 ```
+6) It asks for the time interval enter any number below 3 as you wouldn't call it blinking if it's more than that..!!

+TIP: You can enter decimal values too(I recommend 0.45)

-6) Only run this in root as we need administrator access to change the brightness level of the keyboard!
+!!!
+Only run this in root as we need administrator access to change the brightness level of the keyboard !!!